White noise testing for functional time series via functional quantile autocorrelation: Conclusions and discussion

 This paper introduces a new class of time domain tests for i.i.d.\ white noise in functional time series based on FQA, going beyond procedures that assess only second-order dependence.
 By working with quantile-based excursion sets rather than classical covariance operators or other second-order summaries, the proposed omnibus statistic captures complex forms of serial dependence, including those concentrated in specific regions of the functional distribution, while remaining applicable under minimal assumptions beyond strict stationarity and performing well in the presence of heavy tails and outliers.

-The asymptotic results for the sample FQA and the omnibus statistic, under both known and estimated quantile curves, provide a rigorous foundation for hypothesis testing under i.i.d.\ functional white noise, and guarantee consistency against broad stationary and ergodic alternatives.
+The asymptotic results for the sample FQA and the omnibus statistic, under known and unknown quantile curves, provide a rigorous foundation for hypothesis testing under i.i.d.\ functional white noise, and guarantee consistency against a broad class of stationary and ergodic alternatives.

 The simulation study shows that the proposed test exhibits accurate empirical size across a range of i.i.d.\ functional scenarios and often outperforms established competitors (such as tests based on functional principal components, autocovariance-based procedures, spectral tests, and robust methods relying on spherical autocorrelation), especially when the underlying dependence is nonlinear or not well-summarized by second-order features, or when heavy tails or outliers are present.
 Moreover, unlike alternative procedures, our test exhibits reliable performance both in scenarios that depart from the smooth-curve idealization commonly assumed in functional data analysis (where traditional methods fail), and in settings where the data-generating processes produce continuous sample paths, such as under Brownian motion noise.
 At the same time, the test’s implementation yields competitive computation times, rendering the proposed testing framework suitable for large-scale applications.